Cordtus/yaci-postgrest/OPERATIONS.md

 EOF

 # Apply to production when ready
-cat migrations/004_new_feature.sql | fly postgres connect -a republic-yaci-pg
+cat migrations/004_new_feature.sql | fly postgres connect -a yaci-pg
 ```

 ## CI/CD Pipeline